leropo00/shopping_list_exercise/README.md

 You can now access the frontend at url http://localhost:3000/
-Frontend runs in developer mode, in case reviewers need debugging, with Vue developer tools.
+Frontend runs in developer mode with Vue developer tools.

 ## How to run tests